 Arbitration Agreement and Class Action Waiver (as a condition of enrollment)

 Not Registered to Vote?
 Click here to learn how.

 CARES ACT OF 2020 HIGHER EDUCATION EMERGENCY RELIEF FUND (HEERF) ALLOCATION AND SUMMARY REPORTING DISCLOSURES

 The US Department of Education Certification and Agreement directs each institution receiving Higher Education Emergency Relief Funds (HEERF) to comply with Section 18004(e) of the CARES Act and to post the following communication in accordance with requirements set forth by the Secretary of Education.
 The HEERF distribution reports are posted above.
 For further information on these funds, please visit: https://www.edaff.com/cares-act-information.php.

 Licensure and Certification

-This program has been approved by and meets the educational requirements for licensure as a Registered Professional Nurse (RN) in the state of New York.
+This program meets the educational requirements for licensure as a Registered Professional Nurse (RN) in the state of New York and New Jersey.

 Those who successfully graduate from the professional nursing program may be eligible to take the NLCLEX-RN ®.
 Approval to take the examination is not automatic.
 Successfully passing the NCLEX is one of several requirements for licensure.